James Peck (pacifist): Freedom Rides and Civil Rights Activism: 1960s-1970s

-Vietnam War
+Vietnam War Protests

-He continued his activism by demonstrating against the Vietnam War.
+Peck continued his activism by demonstrating against the Vietnam War.
 Peck began demonstrating against the Vietnam War in 1963 through the WRL-initiated Committee of Public Conscience and the Crisis Subcommittee, which quickly organized demonstrations in crisis situations.
-In October 1964 he helped launch the weekly Times Square Vigil against the war, which he participated in nearly every week for 8 1/3 years, from Oct.
-1964-January 1973.
-Between 1965 and 1975, Peck attended every major rally in Washington, D.C. and was arrested 12 times for protesting the war.
-On February 19, 1965, demonstrations against the war occurred in 30 cities nationwide, and in NYC Peck was one of 14 people arrested for performing a sit-down at the US Mission to the UN.
-On August 9, 1965, Peck was one of 356 demonstrators arrested outside the Capitol Building during the Assembly of Unrepresented People, for taking part in a massive sit-in against the war, marking the largest amount of arrests at the White House up to that time.
-Starting in October 1965, Peck took part in the massive New York demonstrations coordinated by the single largest city coalition - the Fifth Avenue Vietnam Peace Parade Committee - which organized the nation's largest demonstrations on international days of peace, and Peck openly advocated for coalition building along with civil disobedience.
+In October 1964 he helped launch the weekly Times Square Vigil against the war, which he participated in nearly every week for 8 1/3 years, from October 1964, to January 1973.
+Between 1965 and 1975, Peck attended every major rally in Washington, D.C., and was arrested 12 times for protesting the war.
+On February 19, 1965, when demonstrations against the war occurred in 30 cities nationwide, Peck was one of 14 people arrested in New York City for conducting a sit-down at the US Mission to the UN.

+On August 9, 1965, Peck was one of 356 demonstrators arrested outside the Capitol Building during the Assembly of Unrepresented People for taking part in a massive sit-in against the war, marking the largest amount of arrests at the Capitol up to that time.
+Starting in October 1965, Peck took part in the massive New York demonstrations coordinated by the single largest city coalition - the Fifth Avenue Vietnam Peace Parade Committee - which organized the nation's largest demonstrations on international days of peace.
+Peck openly advocated for coalition building, along with civil disobedience.
 In November 1965, Peck joined 25,000 demonstrators in D.C. for a rally organized by SANE.

-In 1966 he signed two tax resistance declarations and began advising young people to avoid the draft.
+In 1966, Peck signed two tax resistance declarations and began advising young people to avoid the draft.
 On February 23, 1966, Peck attended a dinner that honored President Johnson with a "Peace Award" at the Wardolf-Astoria hotel in New York City.
 Peck painted on the front and back of his shirt, "Peace in Vietnam," but was covered by his coat.
 When Johnson was about begin his speech, Peck took off his coat, stood on his chair and yelled: "Mr. President, Peace In Vietnam!"
-He was dragged out of the room but he managed to announce his plea three more times, and later served 60 days in jail.
+He was dragged out of the room, but he managed to repeat his plea three more times.
+He later served 60 days in jail.